chud-jacobson/Digital-Weigh-Scale/README.md

 ## 1. Introduction

-This **digital weigh scale** was proposed by Dr. Vo Bich Hien as a mini project for the *Electrical Instrumentation and Measurement* course (ECE2024).
+This **digital weigh scale** was proposed by Dr. Vo Bich Hien as a mini project for the *Electrical Measurement and Instrumentation* course (ECE2024).
 In doing this project we gain hands-on experience and a broader perspective of practical measurement systems.

 Digital weighing systems are widely used in retail, industrial automation, and laboratories.
 A common approach is to use a **load cell** (strain-gauge bridge) that converts force into a small differential voltage, then digitize it using a high-resolution ADC such as the **HX711**.
 The Arduino processes the readings and drives a numeric display.